 You must visit this landmark as it gives an opportunity to explore the combined decor of Rococo, Chinese, Elizabethan, and Moorish motifs.

-The gardens surrounding the palace also keep the visitors intrigued by its beauty, like the popular Jardin del Parterre that offers great views of abundant flowers.
+The gardens surrounding the palace also keep the visitors intrigued by its beauty, like the popular Jardin del Parterre which offers great views of abundant flowers.

 You can stay in the best neighborhoods of Madrid, like Malasaña, to have a wonderful trip that includes a day trip to Aranjuez.